 Assessment Criteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 9.3af Find the class interval in which the median of a set of data lies from a grouped frequency table.
 9.1ag Find the mode of a set of ungrouped data.
 9.2ag Find the mode of a set of ungrouped data from a frequency table.
 9.3ag Identify the modal class from a grouped frequency table.
 9.1ah Find the range of a set of ungrouped data.
 9.2ah Find the range of a set of ungrouped data from a frequency table.
 9.3ai Explain what the median, quartiles and/or the interquartile range of a set of data represent.
 9.3aj Estimate the median, the quartiles and/or the interquartile range from a cumulative frequency graph.
 9.3ak Interpret box-and-whisker plots.
 9.3al Draw box-and-whisker plots.
 9.1am Use appropriate mathematical terminology such as tally, pictograph, mean, Carroll diagram, etc. 9.2am Use appropriate mathematical terminology such as median, mode, data, bar chart, pie-chart, etc. 9.3am Use appropriate mathematical terminology such as discrete data, continuous data, histogram, stacked bar-chart, clustered bar-chart, etc. 9.1an Use assistive technology (e.g. tablets and computers) and other learning resources to learn about statistics.
-9.2an Use assistive technology (e.g. tablets, computers and calculators) and other learning resources to learn about statistics.
-9.3an Use assistive technology (e.g. tablets, computers and calculators) and other learning resources to learn about statistics.
+5, 1, 5 9.3an Use assistive technology (e.g. tablets, computers and calculators) and other learning resources to learn about statistics.